 Police have identified one of the victims as 24-year-old Kaytrielle Jones, family says she was hit by a wrong-way driver.
 The other man’s identity has not yet been released.

-Police tell News 5 witnesses to the accident did everything they should have, by calling 911.
+Police tell News 5 witnesses to the accident did everything they should have, by calling 911 and collaborating with the auto accident attorney.

 We spoke with a driving expert who says there wasn’t much that could have been done to avoid this tragedy.